mahipatsingh1990/testProject/README.md

 # testa
- Run npm i
-Run npm start
+Run npm i and then Run npm start